adgang/react-typescript-snowpack/README.md

 ## 5. Add javascript file
 Have dev tools open on browser and add a js file `index.js` and src it in the html.
 The file loads as can be evidenced by log.

+Until now, we could have been developing in any framework like Vue, svelte etc., There would be no difference.

+## 6. Use typescript file
+Rename `index.js` file to `index.ts` and see that the log is still displayed.
+Snowpack is able to convert the ts into js and link it from `index.html`